-Even mealtimes are no longer a sacred part of our daily living as many families do not or cannot find this time to be together and share conversations of what has been happening in each of their lives.
-I feel that this is causing an ever increasing disconnect between family members.
+Even mealtimes are no longer a sacred part of our daily living as many families do not or cannot find this time to be together and share conversations about what has been happening in each of their lives.
+I feel that this is causing an ever-increasing disconnect between family members.

 I myself have thoroughly enjoyed camping over the years both with and without family.
 I never camped as a child with my parents, which looking back is a real shame.
 I feel this is possibly due to my dad dying when I was 10 and my mum left on her own with 4 children, with me being the eldest and youngest just under a year.
 Dad enjoyed doing outdoor activities with us kids and feel this would have possibly have been something we would have done as a family had he not died.

 If your kids are older the bonding can start from the minute you start putting the tent up.
-All be it this can be one of the most stressful parts of camping if everyone mucks in it gets done quicker.
-If everyone has set tasks to get everything up and in place, it should run a little smoother so maybe discuss this before you go.
+All be it, this can be one of the most stressful parts of camping.
+But, if everyone mucks in it gets done quicker.
+After a few times away camping this simply comes routine.

 Even kids as young as 5-6 years can help at this point, a simple task of holding the tent pegs and following you or passing pieces of equipment means they get to do their bit.
 Older children can help by getting their beds/bedding out and put in place or maybe even go off and fetch the drinking and cooking water that you will need.

-During the trip whether you are doing activities together, cooking together or simply sitting at night around the fire or in the main tent talking bonding is happening.
-You will each be getting to learn something new about each other, strengths and weaknesses, what’s been happening in life, at school, with friends etc.
+During the trip whether you are doing activities together, cooking together, or simply sitting at night around the fire or in the main tent talking bonding is happening.
+You will each be getting to learn something new about each other, strengths and weaknesses, what’s been happening in life, at school, with friends, etc.

 All too often these days’ kids are living in fantasy worlds while on their computers and even on their phones with such reputations to feel are rarely their true selves.
-Social media has really caused an increase on bullying, on low self-esteem or depression in our young children that a break away from it can be very refreshing for them even when they don’t realize it.
+Social media has really caused an increase in bullying, low self-esteem, or depression in our young children that a break away from it can be very refreshing for them even when they don’t realize it.